zubinchopra/portaldocs/portal-sdk/templates/portalfx-parts-versioning.md

 </CustomPart>
 ```

-  The following ViewModel code demonstrates how to process explicitly-versioned inputs, in addition to the version of the parts that existed previous to the addition of explicit versioning support.
+  The following code demonstrates how to process explicitly-versioned inputs, in addition to the version of the parts that existed previous to the addition of explicit versioning support.

 ```javascript
 public onInputsSet(inputs: Def.InputsContract, settings: Def.SettingsContract): MsPortalFx.Base.Promise {